qooxdoo/qooxdoo/component/skeleton/website/readme.txt

-Website Skeleton - A qooxdoo Application Template
+WEBSITE Skeleton - A qooxdoo Application Template
 =================================================

-This is a qooxdoo application skeleton which is used as a template.
-The 'create-application.py' script (usually under tool/bin/create-application.py) will use this and expand it into a self-contained qooxdoo application which can then be further extended.
-Please refer to the script and other documentation for further information.
+This skeleton application was created by running the 'create-application.py' script.
+You usually will want to run

+  ./generate.py

+in this directory first thing.
+For more information about how to use this skeleton, please refer to the 'skeleton' section in the manual.

+You can safely replace the entire contents of this file with your own documentation.

+# The following is only required during execution of 'create-application.py'
-short:: can be used to build low-level qooxdoo applications copy_file:: tool/data/generator/needs_generation.js script/qx-bom.js
+short:: can be used to build low-level qooxdoo applications copy_file:: component/standalone/website/script/q.min.js  script/q.min.js